stfc/st2-cloud-pack/README.md

 # stackstorm-openstack-pack

-A Stackstorm pack for running Openstack scripts built for the STFC Cloud team - Akhil-dev branch
+A Stackstorm pack for running Openstack scripts built for the STFC Cloud team - Akhil-dev branch for stackstorm test

 ### Documentation Links
 - [Actions](docs/ACTIONS.md)